Gas hike seen slowing as Middle East tension eases

 The smaller uptick in diesel and the easing of gasoline are linked to de-escalation signals in the Middle East, which pushed crude oil benchmarks lower.

-Gasoline, which tracks crude closely, eased as fears of prolonged supply disruptions eased.
+Gasoline prices, which track crude closely, eased as fears of prolonged supply disruptions eased.

 “While gasoline has shown relative easing, diesel often moves differently and more sharply due to distillate supply tightness,” the source added.

-Fuel prices surged this week, with gasoline, diesel, and kerosene all posting increases, though the jumps were smaller compared with the past two weeks.
+Fuel prices surged this week, with gasoline, diesel, and kerosene all posting increases, though the jumps were smaller compared to those in the past two weeks.

 Diesel, the fuel widely used by the public transportation sector, saw the steepest increase, rising by around P15 to P18 per liter starting Tuesday.